Azure/azure-relay-dotnet/README.md

 connection attempt fails, a ```RelayException``` will be raised that indicates the reason for why the connection could not be established.

+## Running the unit tests

+In order to run the unit tests, you will need to do the following:

+1. Create an Event Hub

+2. Create a consumer group on that Event Hub called `cgroup1` in addition to the default consumer group.

+3. Create a storage account

+4. Add the following Environment Variables with the corresponding connection strings:

+  1. `EVENTHUBCONNECTIONSTRING` - *The EntityPath is required in this string.*

+  2. `EVENTPROCESSORSTORAGECONNECTIONSTRING`